-

 Today, the palace houses the hotel Palazzo Bembo – Exclusive Accommodation and it is also an exhibition space of contemporary art.

-The facade of Palazzo Bembo has a clear Venetian-Gothic appearance, with its three levels of lancet windows.
 The polifora on the third floor, with the beautiful balustrade, stands out.
 The floors are separated by stone bas-relief frames.

 Inside, there is a 17th-century staircase overlooking the internal courtyard that leads to the main floor, where we can find decorations in Baroque style dating back to the same century.

-HOW TO GET THERE
+HOW TO GET TO PALAZZO BEMBO

 The closest vaporetto stop is Rialto, located about 50 meters away, on the waterbus Lines 1 and 2.
 To find the palace on foot, use the map below.